alisaifee/coredis/docs/source/handbook/streams.rst

 Simple Consumer
 ^^^^^^^^^^^^^^^

-The :class:`~coredis.stream.Consumer` returned by :meth:`coredis.Redis.xconsumer` can be used as an independent consumer that can read from one or many streams.
+The :class:`~coredis.patterns.streams.Consumer` returned by :meth:`coredis.Redis.xconsumer` can be used as an independent consumer that can read from one or many streams.
 The consumer has limited scope and can be configured with a collection of :paramref:`~coredis.Redis.xconsumer.streams` to read from which by default starts from the latest entry observed upon initialization.